b.ed course

 Differences in Curriculum and Teaching Methodologies

-The curriculum and specialisation in Indian B.Ed courses are often rigid and lack the exploration of different fields.
-In the Indian education system, students are expected to choose a specific specialisation and stick to it throughout their degree.
-This leaves little room for personalisation, where students have limited choices.
+The curriculum and specialization in Indian B.Ed. courses are often rigid and lack the exploration of different fields.
+In the Indian education system, students are expected to choose a specific specialization and stick to it throughout their degree.
+This leaves little room for personalization, where students have limited choices.
 As a result, they lack the opportunity to develop interdisciplinary skills.
 Similarly, the Indian education system still follows customary pedagogy, which reduces digital literacy among students.
 Moreover, they also have limited practical exposure confined to specific educational institutions.

-However, when you pursue B.Ed courses abroad, the curriculum is flexible and provides various course specialisation areas.
+However, when you pursue B.Ed. courses abroad, the curriculum is flexible and provides various course specialization areas.
 You can choose your course based on your interests and career goals, with the freedom to explore different fields.
 This allows students to gain a more holistic understanding and develop niche-specific skills.

 Distance Education Courses for B.Ed